-research and/or theory. connections to research and/or theory.
-8) Development of Student Understanding InTASC 1, 2, 7; CAEP 1.1 Standards, objectives, learning tasks, and materials are not aligned with each other.
-There is a pattern of misalignment across two or more areas.
-For example, if the lesson has a different math topic, then students are developmentally ready for, OR the topic is not aligned with learning goals or objectives there is a significant pattern of misalignment.
-OR TC plans indicate teaching step-by-step procedures or memorization where there is little or no attention to assisting students in understanding the concepts or subject area reasoning.
-OR significant content inaccuracies are present.
-Plans for instruction support student learning of facts and/or computations/procedur es but with little or no planned instruction to guide understanding of the underlying concepts of facts and procedures or why the procedures work.
-The connections to concepts or subject area reasoning or problem solving are fleeting or vague so that students are largely left to make sense of these on their own.
-Plans for instruction are logically sequenced to facilitate students' learning.
-Plans are presented in a linear sequence in which this skill/lesson builds on the previous one(s).
-The sequencing of the skill/lesson supports students' learning by connecting facts and procedures to concepts.
-These connections are explicitly written in the plans or commentary and how the connections are made is not left to the determination of the scorer.
-Level 4 plus: Plans include activities and questions that will clearly support students in making these connections themselves.
-For example, this would include plans that pose strategic problems and/or questions that lead students to make the connections and/or plans where students develop the habit of looking for connections between concepts and procedures through subject area reasoning and problem- solving strategies, justifying the steps, and/or identifying and correcting errors in their strategy.
-9) Planning to Support Individual Differences and Learning Needs InTASC 1, 2, 8 CAEP 1.4 There is no evidence of planned supports.
-OR TC does not attend to ANY INSTRUCTIONAL requirements in IEPs and 504 plans.
+9) Planning to Support Individua 1 Differences and Learning Needs InTASC 1, 2, 8 CAEP 1.4 There is no evidence of planned supports.
+OR TC does not attend to ANY INSTRUCTI ONAL requirements in IEPs and 504 plans.
 Planned supports are loosely tied to learning objectives OR the central focus of the learning segment Planned supports are tied to learning objectives AND the central focus WITH attention to the characteristics of the class as a whole.
 Planned supports are tied to learning objectives AND the central focus.
 Supports address the needs of specific individuals or groups with similar needs.
 Level 4 plus: Planned Supports include specific strategies to identify AND respond to common developmental approximations or misconceptions.
-10) Standard Writing Conventions (lesson plan and documents) The writing on the lesson plan contains multiple errors throughout in spelling and grammar that interfere with meaning or comprehension TC displays writing on the lesson plan that The writing on the lesson plan contains frequent errors throughout in spelling or grammar that detract from meaning.
-TC displays writing on the lesson plan that contains numerous The writing on the lesson plan contains a few inconsistent errors in spelling or grammar.
+10) Standar d Writing Convention s (lesson plan and documents) The writing on the lesson plan contains multiple errors throughout in spelling and grammar that interfere with meaning or comprehensio n TC displays writing on the lesson plan that contains numerous errors in spelling and grammar.
+The errors make the meaning of the text very difficult to comprehend and appears unprofession al. The writing on the lesson plan contains frequent errors throughout in spelling or grammar that detract from meaning.
+TC displays writing on the lesson plan that contains numerous errors in spelling or grammar.
+They detract from the meaning of the text and make it difficult to comprehend.
+The writing on the lesson plan contains a few inconsistent errors in spelling or grammar.
 TC displays a few errors in spelling or grammar conventions within the written lesson plan.
-The The writing on the lesson plan contains no visible errors in spelling or grammar.
-TC displays accurate spelling and grammar conventions in the Level 4 plus: TC applies academic language in their writing of the lesson plan consistent with the discipline area of the lesson.
+The meaning of the text in the lesson plan is understood The writing on the lesson plan contains no visible errors in spelling or grammar.
+TC displays accurate spelling and grammar conventions in the writing for the unit plan.
+The meaning of the text in the lesson plan is easily comprehended.
+Level 4 plus: TC applies academic language in their writing of the lesson plan consistent with the discipline area of the lesson.